Coding-Logic Correspondence: Turning Information and Communication Networks into Logical Formulae via Hypergraph Heyting Algebra: The Operations of Hyperconfusion

 \subsection{Conditioning of Information}

 Hyperconfusion can capture the concept of events as well.
-The event $E\subseteq\Omega$ corresponds to the hyperconfusion $2^{E}$, which we call the \emph{event hyperconfusion} of $E$, where we confuse every outcome in $E$, but is omniscient outside of $E$.
+The event $E\subseteq\Omega$ corresponds to the hyperconfusion $2^{E}$, which we call the \emph{event hyperconfusion} of $E$.
+Knowing $2^{E}$ means knowing that the event $E$ occurs.
 Note that $\mathrm{supp}(2^{E})=E$,

 and